-If Microsoft Excel is installed on the machine running TRITON - Web Security, the exported file opens.
+If Microsoft Excel is installed on the machine, the exported file opens.
 Use options in Excel to save or print the file.

-If Microsoft Excel is not installed on the machine running TRITON - Web Security, follow the on-screen instructions to either locate the software or save the file.
+If Microsoft Excel is not installed, follow the on-screen instructions to either locate the software or save the file.